Europe's gas crisis: Could LNG help boost energy security? | DW | 20.01.2022

 If Putin were to cut off natural gas supplies during a military conflict or in retaliation for any future Western sanctions, Weidensteiner warned that "some [European] inventories might run extremely low."

-To help ease demand for gas to heat and power homes and businesses, last month some 10 cargoes of liquified natural gas (LNG) that were destined for Asia were diverted to Europe.
+To help ease demand for gas to heat and power homes and businesses, last month some 10 cargoes of liquefied natural gas (LNG) that were destined for Asia were diverted to Europe.

 The move reignited the debate about whether LNG could be a more permanent solution to Europe's energy dependence on Russia.